SRN History

 Sonia Thompson (East Midlands)

-Building on the previous work of the SRN, the working group looks specifically at developing a values-based framework for the network, identifying shared values, addressing issues of inclusivity and considering how we work with values in conflict.
-The group also considers next steps for the SRN, including options for practical research projects and funding opportunities.
+At this time, the group was coordinated by Emma Ormerod.
+Building on the previous work of the SRN, the working group looked specifically at developing a values-based framework for the network, identifying shared values, addressing issues of inclusivity and considering how we work with values in conflict.
+The group also considered next steps for the SRN, including options for practical research projects and funding opportunities.

-In 2018, SRN published its manifesto, which sets out the background and context to survivor and service user research and our aims and values as a network
+In 2018, SRN published its manifesto, which set out the background and context to survivor and service user research and our aims and values as a network

-SRN produces a bulletin of research opportunities, events and articles every two months.
-Information is also now shared via the SRN Twitter account at @SurvivorResNet.
+SRN continues to produce a bulletin of research opportunities, events and articles. and shares information on this website.
+Information was shared via the SRN X/Twitter account at @SurvivorResNet, but we are now looking at alternatives.

 In June 2019, SRN prepared and presented two posters at the NADSN (National Association of Disabled Staff Networks) & LGBT+NoN (LGBT+ Network of Networks) Joint intersectionality Conference in Manchester.
 The posters focused on the SRN Manifesto and issues and barriers for survivor researchers in higher education.